Ebola Outbreaks in Africa

 Previous Ebola Virus Outbreaks

-This latest outbreak in the western DRC arose during the period in which the 10th Ebola outbreak in the eastern DRC was coming to an end.
+This latest outbreak in the western DRC arose when the 10th Ebola outbreak in the eastern DRC was coming to an end.
 Genetic sequencing results confirmed as a separate event.

-However, the 9th Ebola outbreak occurred between May and July 2018, in the same part of the country as this most recent outbreak, and led to 54 cases and 33 deaths.
+However, the 9th Ebola outbreak occurred between May and July 2018, in the same part of the country as this most recent outbreak, leading to 54 cases and 33 deaths.